London | Your Rainy Day Guide

-Don’t let a little rain turn your amazing English vacation into a bloody nightmare.
+Don’t let a little rain turn your amazing England vacation into a bloody nightmare.
 With an average rainfall of 156 days a year, you might be out of luck without a brolly to keep you dry.
 Ok, enough with the cheeky puns.
-Even if you think your day is hampered by rain, there are so many sites, activities, and places to go when you don’t want to get wet, it just depends on what you’re in the mood for!
+Even if you think your day is hampered by rain, there is so much to do and many places to go when you don’t want to get wet, it just depends on what you’re in the mood for.

 Shop ‘til you Drop

-Harrods – This iconic department store has so many sections you could get lost for hours.
-Don’t worry though; with a full restaurant, deli, a fresh bakery, and of course, a tea store, you won’t go hungry or disappointed.
-While you’re nibbling on fresh produce from The Vegetable Butchery grab some wine from vineyards across Europe.
+Harrods – This iconic department store has so many sections under roof you could get lost for hours.
+With full restaurants, bars, deli, a fresh bakery, and a tea room, you won’t go hungry or disappointed.
 After your fill, check out the jewelry displays with millions in fine diamonds, crystals, and other precious gems.
 The kids will love the children’s department complete with games, toys, and clothes.

-Hamley’s – Speaking of kids, take yours to this GIGANTIC toy store for an epic experience they won’t forget (I know I didn’t).
-The oldest and largest toy store in the world, you’ll find everything a kid could dream of over seven floors of fun.
-Stroll through different floors hosting interactive experiences where your kids (or you) can play with trucks, test out balls, and even channel their inner Gryffindor on the Harry Potter floor.
+Hamley’s – Speaking of kids, take yours to this GIGANTIC toy store for an epic experience they won’t forget.
+The oldest and largest toy store in the world, you'll spend hours exploring all seven floors of plush, figures, toys & games.
+Discover interactive experiences where your kids (or you) can play with trucks, test out balls, and even channel their inner Gryffindor on the Harry Potter floor.

 See the Sights

-Westminster – Home to the Famous Big Ben and the Houses of Parliament, you’ll hear this attraction long before you see with hourly chimes.
+Westminster – Home to the Famous Big Ben and the Houses of Parliament, you’ll hear this attraction long before you see it with the clock tower's hourly chimes.
 Tour the opulent Westminster Abbey and see where every coronation since 1066 has taken place.
 Walk the steps of kings and queens of yore and see where Queen Elizabeth sits for royal events and weddings.
-See the graves of over 3,000 notable British figures in the Abbey including Jane Austen, Isaac Newton, and the Bronte sisters.
+Visit the graves of over 3,000 notable British figures in the Abbey including Jane Austen, Isaac Newton, and the Bronte sisters.

 Thames River Cruise – See all the famous sites without getting wet!
 Numerous companies sail along the Thames to different popular stops.
-You can find everything from an afternoon tea cruise to dinner to jazz and really experience London’s finest gourmet dining with a view.
+You can find everything from an afternoon tea cruise to dinner to jazz and experience London’s finest gourmet dining with a view.
 Float by the Tower Bridge, London Bridge, London Eye, Westminster Abbey and more while listening to great commentary about the history and uses of these landmarks.
-No cruise is complete without a glass of bubbly.

-Day Spa – Mere feet from large attractions like Piccadilly Circus and The London Eye are fabulous day spas that whisk you away from the hustle for rejuvenating and relaxing services.
-A variety of spas offer plenty of services ranging from regular massages to bizarre treatments like a face bootcamp.
+Day Spa – Mere feet from large attractions like Piccadilly Circus and The London Eye are fabulous day spas that whisk you away from the hustle for rejuvenating and relaxing.
+A variety of spas offer plenty of services ranging from standard massages to offbeat treatments such as a face bootcamp.
 Pick your poison and let the “aaah” begin.